capillariesio/capillaries/README.md

 docker compose -p "test_capillaries_containers" up
 ```

-Wait until all containers are started and Cassandra is fully initialized (it will log something like `Created default superuser role 'cassandra'`).
+Navigate to `http://localhost:8080` to see [Capillaries UI](./doc/glossary.md#capillaries-ui), wait until it shows the `Keyspaces` screen with no errors.
+It may take a while - all docker containers must start and Cassandra must be fully initialized.
 Now Capillaries is ready to process sample demo input data according to the sample demo scripts (all copied by copy_demo_data.sh above).

-Navigate to `http://localhost:8080` to see [Capillaries UI](./doc/glossary.md#capillaries-ui).

-Start a new Capillaries [data processing run](./doc/glossary.md#run) by clicking "New run" and providing the following parameters (no tabs or spaces allowed):
+Start a new Capillaries [data processing run](./doc/glossary.md#run) by clicking "New run" and providing the following parameters (no tabs or spaces allowed in textboxes):

 | Field | Value |
 |- | - |